 The goals of TANF are to provide assistance to low-income families with children so they can be cared for in their own home, reduce dependency by promoting job preparation, reduce out-of-wedlock pregnancies and encourage the formation and maintenance of two-parent families.
 States had until July 1, 1997 to submit a TANF state plan and initiate block grant funding; however, states were permitted to implement the state plan grant immediately after allowing a 45-day public comment period.
 States which opted for early implementation had to abide by the mandatory requirements of the Act.
 These include a 60-month lifetime time limit on receipt of benefits, increased work participation requirements, mandatory sanctions for failure to participate in work requirements and failure to cooperate with the Child Support Enforcement Program, and living arrangement and school attendance requirements for minor parents.
 Nevada implemented TANF beginning January 1, 1997.

-Beginning January 1, 1998, optional provisions allowed to states in the federal regulations, which were adopted by the State Legislature in 1997, were implemented.
-These included stricter time limit and sanction penalties, assessments and the development of personal responsibility plans for all individuals receiving cash assistance, immunization of children, and creation of a diversion program.
+In January 1998, optional provisions allowed by federal regulations were adopted by Nevada which included stricter time limits, sanction penalties, assessments, the development of personal responsibility plans for all individuals receiving cash assistance, immunization of children and creation of a diversion program.